denyspoltorak/metapatterns-website/metapatterns/content/introduction/metapatterns.md

 +++
 weight = 6
 title = "Metapatterns"
-description = "A metapattern is a cluster of patterns with related structure and function.
-We sketch designs along the abstractness, subdomain, and sharding axes." images = ["/diagrams/Web/og/Metapatterns.png"] [sitemap] priority = 0.8
+description = "A metapattern is a group of patterns related in their structure and function." images = ["/diagrams/Web/og/Metapatterns.png"] [sitemap] priority = 0.8